gerbera/gerbera/doc/config-extended.rst

     * Optional
     * Default: **<gerbera-home>/cache-dir**

-    Storage location for the thumbnail cache when FFMPEGThumbnailer is enabled.
+    Database location for the thumbnail cache when FFMPEGThumbnailer is enabled.
 Defaults to Gerbera Home.
     Creates a thumbnail with file format as: ``<movie-filename>-thumb.jpg``

     The attributes of the tag have the following meaning: